How to use SFDX without a terminal

 🔒

-Hutte eliminates the need for manual sharing of your sensitive and confidential Salesforce org credentials.
-Instead, you can easily log in with just one click and begin your work on the platform.
+Hutte eliminates the need to share your sensitive and confidential Salesforce org credentials manually.
+Instead, you can easily log in with just one click and begin working on the platform.

-Using Hutte, you have the ability to create new SFDX metadata, such as an Apex class, directly in your org.
-After adding your logic to the class, it becomes a new addition to your environment.
+Using Hutte, you can create new SFDX metadata, such as an Apex class, directly in your org.
+After adding your logic to the class becomes a new addition to your environment.

 To make changes to your org, you can navigate to the “Setup” page and select “Object Manager,” where the data model resides.
 From there, you can open up a custom object and make any desired changes as you have access to the data model.

-For instance, if you want to change a field, you can select “Field & Relationships.”
-After making your desired changes, you can save them and then go to the “Changes” tab to view the modifications.
+For instance, if you want to change a field, select “Field & Relationships.”
+After making your desired changes, save them and go to the “Changes” tab to view the modifications.

 In this example, the changes had the following impact on the org: